Sustainability and Planning in a Globalized World, 15 credits

 Knowledge and understanding

-1. Show knowledge of how spatial planning affect the conditions for a sustainable development in different geographic contexts,
+1. Demonstrate understanding of how spatial planning affects the conditions for sustainable development in different geographic contexts,

-2. Be able to explain and critically discuss how planning and development strategies can be used to reduce the vulnerabilities of various societies and contribute to more long-term sustainable development,
+2. be able to explain how planning and development strategies can be used to reduce the vulnerabilities of various societies and contribute to more long-term sustainable development,

 Competence and skills

-5. independently define, design, and carry out a study from a sustainability and planning perspective, and to present this study both in writing and orally.
+5. independently define, design, and carry out a study from a sustainability and planning perspective, and present the results both in writing and orally,

 Judgement and approach

-7. critically review and discuss how and why problems, perspectives and planning vary in different parts of the world.
+7. reflect on and discuss how and why planning challenges, perspectives, and practices vary across different parts of the world, with focus on issues of (in)equality and power relations.

 Univ: 120 ECTS, SAPSM + 30 ECTS advanced level in Human Geography

-Proficiency in English equivalent to Swedish upper secondary course English B/6
+Proficiency in English equivalent to Swedish upper secondary course English 6/level 2

-The course is based on lectures, seminars, group exercises and individual assignments.
+The course is based on lectures, assignments, supervision, and seminars where the student is expected to participate actively.
 All teaching on the course is in English.
 Parts of the teaching may be given using distance technology.

-The course is examined through the following assignments:
+The course is examined through the following exams:

 Module 1:

-- An individual written assignment presented orally at a seminar (0-32 points)
+- One individual written assignment presented orally at a seminar (0-40 points).

 Module 2:

-- A term paper (individual major written assignment) presented orally at a seminar (0-24 points)
+- One term paper (individual major written assignment), related to the course’s theme, presented orally at a seminar (0-20 points).

-It is not possible to appeal against a received grade, i.e., to get it examined by a higher authority, but a student can always criticize the grading or ask the examiner to reconsider the examination.
+It is not possible to appeal against a grade received, i.e., to get it examined by a higher authority, but a student can always criticize the grading or ask the examiner to reconsider the examination.

 Students who have passed an examination cannot redo the examination to receive a higher grade.
 For students who have not passed an ordinary examination occasion, a new occasion for examination (a resit) is offered according to Umeå University's Grading and examination regulations for first- and second-cycle studies (Regulation FS 1.1.2-553-14).
 A resit shall be offered no later than two months after the ordinary examination occasion, but no less than ten working days after the results of the ordinary examination have been announced.
 For examinations conducted during the months of May and June, the first resit may be offered within three months after the ordinary examination occasion.